Roewe W5

-The Roewe W5 is a mid-size luxury SUV manufactured by Roewe in China.
+The Roewe W5 is a mid-size luxury crossover SUV manufactured by Roewe in China.
 It was unveiled at the 2011 Auto Shanghai Exhibition.

 Overview

 The Roewe W5 is based on the SsangYong Kyron and sold exclusively in China.
 It features a 1.8-litre, four-cylinder turbo engine with 119 kW that is also used in the Roewe 750 and 550.
 The car is also available in four-wheel drive format with a 3.2-litre inline-six Mercedes-Benz M104 engine producing 162 kW.